- 1/2 cup butter, softened

 - 3-1/2 cups confectioners' sugar

 - Preheat oven to 350°.
-In a large bowl, cream butter and sugar until light and fluffy.
+Cream butter and granulated sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in food coloring, vinegar and vanilla.
-Combine flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
+In another bowl, whisk together flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - Pour into two greased and floured 9-in. round baking pans.
-Bake for 20-25 minutes or until a toothpick inserted in center comes out clean.
-Cool 10 minutes before removing from pans to wire racks to cool completely.
+Bake until a toothpick inserted in the center comes out clean, 20-25 minutes.
+Cool layers 10 minutes before removing from pans to wire racks to cool completely.

-- In a large bowl, beat butter and vanilla until light and fluffy.
+- For frosting, combine water and cornstarch in a small saucepan over medium heat.
+Stir until thickened and opaque, 2-3 minutes.
+Cool to room temperature.
+Beat butter and vanilla until light and fluffy.
 Beat in cornstarch mixture.
-Gradually add confectioners' sugar; beat until frosting is light and fluffy.
-Spread frosting between layers and over top and sides of cake.
+Gradually add confectioners' sugar; beat until light and fluffy.
+Spread between layers and over top and sides of cake.
 Yield: 14 servings.

 "I made this recipe but I thought it had an underlying egg tast to it.
 Everyone liked it, and i will use it, but I will still try other recipes."